jseremba/StringToDate/README.md

 # String to Date Widget

-This widget allows you to set a specific template for dates (i.e. d:m:yy) for date entry.
+This widget allows you to set a specific template for dates (i.e. d: m :yy) for date entry.
 If the template is matched, the date will be set accordingly.

 ## Contributing